jvdsande/nanoslices/packages/types/README.md

   read other slices' state, and through `options.context` it can access the shared store context.
   Can be chained multiple times to compose actions together.
 - `initialize((slice, options) => T)`: Receives the current slice and the standard `options`, and is called if `Store.initialize` is called.
   The callback can be used to initialize the slice with asynchronous data in a controlled manner.
-After `initialize`, the slice is considered final, it is not possible to call `actions` or `computed` anymore.

 ## Store methods